VRISHYANG/dm-course-store/README.md

 - GA4 and GTM do not support public viewer access.
 For privacy and access control reasons, only exported containers and documentation are provided here.
 - Project is built entirely with HTML, CSS, and JavaScript (no frameworks), deployed on Netlify.

+## License

+This repository and its contents (including the case study PDF and JSON data) are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ---